cfpb/loan-calc/README.md

 ### Running Tests

 We are using [nodeunit](https://github.com/caolan/nodeunit) to test.
-To run tests, first install dev dependencies via npm:
+To run tests, first install nodeunit and any dependencies via npm:

 ```
 npm install